Country of origin: Germany

 Born the second youngest of 22 children in Germany, Busch was educated in Brussels and immigrated to the United States in 1857.
 Settling in St. Louis, he married Lilly Anheuser and had 13 children of his own.

 After completing his enlistment in the Union Army during the Civil War, Adolphus joined his father-in-law in the operation of E. Anheuser & Co.
 Brewery.
 The company was later restructured with Anheuser as president and Busch as secretary.
 As full partner, Busch took on greater responsibility for the operation of the brewery.
 To recognize his efforts, in 1879 the company name was changed to the Anheuser-Busch Brewing Association.

 Busch was a man of many firsts.
 Apart from founding America’s first national beer brand, Budweiser, in 1876, he is credited with revolutionizing the shipment of beer (in refrigerated railway cars), being one of the first to bottle beer and implementing a method to pasteurize beer to keep it fresh.
+Ironically, he was known for preferring wine at his own table.
 He was also a generous philanthropist, donating the equivalent of $2.8 million to San Francisco following their devastating 1906 earthquake.